jship/CpperoMQ/README.md

 The above is sent as a single, multipart message that is guaranteed by 0MQ to be either received in full or not received at all by a connected receiving socket.
 Note that at any point in the list of parameters for `send` we could have incorporated some `OutgoingMessage` objects too.
 Likewise, for `receive` we could have included some `IncomingMessage` objects.
 The message combination/mix-and-match capabilities are what makes the multipart messaging of CpperoMQ highly composable.

-To see zguide examples implemented with CpperoMQ as well as some additional examples, se ethe [CpperoMQ-examples][9] repository.
+To see zguide examples implemented with CpperoMQ as well as some additional examples, see the [CpperoMQ-examples][9] repository.

 **Disclaimer:** None of the above code checked for errors.
 Real code should check the boolean result of each relevant library function.
 CpperoMQ also can throw a CpperoMQ::Error exception, so that should be caught too.